Hotspot Shield Review 2024: A Secure, User-Friendly VPN

 Encryption

-Hotspot Shield uses AES-256 encryption.
+Hotspot Shield uses AES-128 and AES-256 encryption.
 This is the same level of encryption used by the U.S. government (hence the military-grade encryption promise on Hotspot Shield’s website).
 This type of encryption was developed specifically for the U.S. government to transmit the most sensitive information.

 How easy is AES-256 encryption to break?
 Using current computing technology, it would take billions of years to crack.
 Researchers are constantly trying to hack into AES-256 encrypted data, and when they find even the slightest vulnerability they make sure to take immediate action to secure the threat.[2]